-7.4 Agreements with third countries
+7.5 Agreements with third countries

 The Lisbon Treaty provides for new and more efficient procedures for the conclusion of agreements with third countries.
-The European Council recommends that such agreements, in particular as regards judicial cooperation as well as in the field of civil law, should be considered to be used more frequently, while taking account of multilateral mechanisms.
+The European Council recommends that such agreements, in particular as regards judicial cooperation as well as in the field of civil law, should be considered to be used more frequently.
 It notes however that Member States will maintain the option of entering into bilateral agreements which comply with Union law, and that a legal framework has been created for certain bilateral agreements in civil law as well.